How to Make Popovers: Our Favorite Popover Recipe

 - Preheat the oven to 375°F with the top rack in the center.
 Lightly grease two popover or muffin pans.

 - In a large bowl, whisk together the eggs, milk, and water.
 Slowly drizzle in the melted butter while whisking.
 Add the flour and salt and mix until well combined but still slightly lumpy.
 Divide the batter among the pans, filling each well only about 1/3 full.

 - Bake for 45 minutes without opening the oven.
 Then cut a small slit in the top of each popover to release the steam and bake for an additional 10 minutes.
-Serve warm.
+Serve immediately.